ArtArtArtArt/KMSVault/0WrittingInbox/national regalia is a performance in a fashion of certain time.md

 They have to adopt the mannerisms of the major power brokers at that time.

 Ancient Greece had similar ripple effect on it's surrounding polities, ancient china.
-Nowerdays even non countries (NATO, EU) are adopting flags, anthems etc.
+Nowadays even non countries (NATO, EU) are adopting flags, anthems etc.

 This all is an example of image management -